 Image (c) Sarah Evenson 2016

 Jaclyn Watterson’s first book, a collection of fictions and horrors entitled Ventriloquisms, won the 2016 Spokane Prize for Short Fiction, judged by Alexis M. Smith.
-The book officially releases OCTOBER 1, 2017 from Willow Springs Books/Eastern Washington University.
+The book officially released OCTOBER 1, 2017 from Willow Springs Books/Eastern Washington University.

 You can order the book here

 Listen to Jaclyn read from and discuss the book on Spokane Public Radio's The Bookshelf here

 "Like mixtures concocted by an evil side of Radclyffe Hall and a Grimm brother gone quietly rogue, Jaclyn Watterson’s precise, finely-frameworked fictions glow with a vintage sheen.
 Meanwhile, the contemporary world of white knuckles and bad luck is somewhere below the margins, racing like a chyron.
 Ventriloquisms is serious, hilarious, and highly recommended."